Explore the distinct paths of retail prop firms and hedge funds to find out which trading career aligns with your goals and risk appetite.

 Formal qualifications are often unnecessary.
 With a laptop and an internet connection, a skilled trader can secure firm capital.
 Online operations also allow traders to work from anywhere, reducing the need to relocate to financial hubs.

 To safeguard capital, prop firms implement rules like daily loss limits and maximum position sizes.
-These constraints still leave room to iterate and execute strategies effectively.
+These constraints still leave room to iterate and execute strategies effectively, but they also push traders toward tighter risk control and more repeatable execution.

 Side-by-Side Comparison: Access, Pay, Lifestyle, and Risk